sspanak/tt9/docs/user-manual.md

 ## Settings Screen
 On the Settings screen, you can choose languages for typing, configure the keypad hotkeys or change the application appearance.

-To access it:
+### How to access the Settings?

+#### Method 1
 - Start typing in a text field to wake up TT9.
-- Use the on-screen gear button or press the Settings Key.
+- Use the on-screen gear button.

+#### Method 2
+- Start typing in a text field to wake up TT9.
+- Use the assigned hotkey [Default: Hold ✱].

+#### Method 3
+- Go to Android Settings → System → Languages → Keyboards (or On-Screen Keyboards).
+This is where all installed keyboards are configured.
+- Select "Traditional T9".

+_The actual menu names may vary depending on your phone, Android version and language._